Anurag41682/Competitive-Programming/README.md

 # CompetitiveProgramming
-Solution related to question durting contest of Codeforces and Codechef.
+Solution related to questions durting contest of Codeforces and Codechef.